-We’d like to take this opportunity to wish you, your friends and family, a Merry Christmas from all of us at Edward Mellor.
+We’d like to take this opportunity to wish you, your friends, and your family, a Merry Christmas from all of us at Edward Mellor.

 As the festive period nears, we wanted to make you aware of our opening hours, and procedures in place into the New Year relating to reporting any maintenance issues.

 We want you and your family to feel safe and secure in your property over the coming weeks.
-With our team taking a break to enjoy the festivities, we have made sure that you still have access to reporting any prospective maintenance problems, and how to address emergency situations.
+With our team taking a break to enjoy the festivities, we have made sure that you still have access to reporting any prospective maintenance problems, and how to address emergencies.

 Please be advised if you instruct a contractor to attend to an issue that is not deemed an emergency as stated above, the landlord may not reimburse your costs.
 Please keep all invoices/receipts as these will be required by us to issue a request for your reimbursement.

 You should turn off the water at the stop tap at the earliest opportunity.
 Any water that has leaked needs to be mopped up to avoid any further damage or cause you to slip.